carlosefr/retroarch-shaders/README.md

-# Carlos' CRT shader presets for RetroArch
+# Carlos' custom CRT shader presets for RetroArch

 This repository contains a set of custom CRT shader presets for [RetroArch](https://www.retroarch.com/) based on its [glsl-shaders](https://github.com/libretro/glsl-shaders).
 These presets are meant to look reasonable on resolutions slightly below 1080p and have good performance on weak graphics cards — I'm using them with an [ATI Mobility Radeon HD 2600](https://en.wikipedia.org/wiki/Radeon_HD_2000_series) from **2008** driving a 1680x1050 LCD screen.